Why does my Direct Measurement data show something different from Similarweb’s data?

 The majority of businesses use Direct Measurement tools to measure and analyze traffic to their own domains.
-Although the technology is usually similar from one tool to the next, surprisingly, the data often varies.
+Although the technology is usually similar from one tool to the next, the data often varies.
 This is because of different methodologies used to calculate sessions, session time, and other simple and standard metrics.
 Additionally, some methodologies deduplicate visits and/or remove bot traffic, and others don’t.

-The way trackers/ analytics code is implemented on a website is subjective to each company.
+The way trackers/analytics code is implemented on a website is subjective to each company.
 For example, over the years, websites add new pages to their site and may forget to implement this code on each new page.
 Websites sometimes own different sites - their blog, online shop, etc. - and may forget to implement code on these sites.
 Some companies add tracking to their widgets, apps, browser plugins, and email clients to boost the volume of their visits/page views.

 Similarweb uses a sample of data to generate the estimations and insights you see on Similarweb.
 Thus, for websites with a small number of visits, our estimations will not be as statistically significantly accurate.
 As a general rule, for websites with over 100K monthly visits, we are more confident in our estimations.